msteffensen19/InstallNimbusappEverywhere/README.md

 It also does two other things on Windows platforms (like NimbusClient) to stop the running LR Agent, since that uses the same port as LRE.

-So, when you start LRE on NimbusClient, it automatically kills the LRE agent process (magent.exe) before running the LRE container.
+So, when you start LRE on NimbusClient, it automatically kills the LR agent process (magent.exe) before running the LRE container.

 Similarly, when you run a down or stop on the LRE contaainer, it will